Zindzi Mandela: Career

 In 1977, when her mother was banished to the Orange Free State, Zindzi went to live with her there.
 Zindzi was not able to complete her education until she was sent to Swaziland.
 Eventually, her mother was allowed to move back to Soweto.
 Zindzi's father was offered a conditional release in 1985 by the then-State President, P. W. Botha.
 Her father's reply could not be delivered by either one of her parents.
 Consequently, Zindzi was chosen to read his refusal at a public meeting on 10 February 1985.

 Her poetry was published in 1978 in the book Black as I Am, with photographs by Peter Magubane, and has also appeared in publications including Somehow We Survive: An Anthology of South African Writing, edited by Sterling Plumpp (1982), and Daughters of Africa: An International Anthology of Words and Writings by Women of African Descent, edited by Margaret Busby (1992).
 Zindzi studied law at the University of Cape Town, where she earned a BA in 1985.

+In 1987, she participated in the CBS documentary, Children of Apartheid, by Walter Cronkite, who profiled young South Africans, including Mandela and P.W.
+Botha's daughter, Rozanne Botha.
+Die Burger, an Afrikaans pro-government newspaper, ran a front-page report, alleging the younger Botha had been "misused" in the documentary.
+In response, the South African Department of Foreign Affairs lodged a complaint with the US network.
+The newspaper claimed that the documentary-makers constructed a narrative to make it appear that Miss Botha and Miss Mandela "lived on separate planets."

 She served as a stand-in First Lady of South Africa from 1996 until 1998, between her parents' divorce and her father's remarriage, to Graça Machel.